ChloeL-E/msp3-trailfinders/README.md

     *  Asking users to input an image url when adding/editing their hike posts may feel cumbersome to the user and make it less likely that this field is filled in, affecting UX and also the aesthetic of the site.
 It would be beneficial to connect to any API that would already have a large range of images for the user to search and select rather than having to search for the images themselves and input.
     * A star rating system or a thumbs up/'favourited' and comments feature would be an interesting feature to add to the hike posts so that users could interact with others' posts and this may increase engagement and build more of a sense of community within the site.
     * It would be a good idea to have a Profile page for the user to see their own hikes and perhaps a section for their 'favourited' hikes that they have seen posted by other users so that users can keep track of where they have walked and where they would like to walk in the future.
 This would improve user experience and the personalisation of a profile page would mean they are more likely to return to the site.
-    * I would like to implement an administrator login/role within the login functionality so that the site administartor has some control in the running of the site if required.
+    * I would like to implement an administrator login/role within the login functionality so that the site administrator has some control in the running of the site if required and be able to edit/delete any posts on the site.
+This would be useful if there was, for example, something written that was offensive or inappropriate.

 - - -